stalin18/s3_handson/README.md

-#ACKNOWLEDGEMENTS:
+# ACKNOWLEDGEMENTS #

-##I. Representative diagrams/images and 1-2 training/testing images for demonstration have been taken from:
+## I. Representative diagrams/images and 1-2 training/testing images for demonstration have been taken from: ##
 1. "Stereo Vision: Algorithms and Applications" by Stefano Mattocia
 2. Fischer et al., FlowNet: Learning Optical Flow with Convolutional Networks.
 ICCV 2015
 3. Mayer et al., A Large Dataset to Train Convolutional Networks for Disparity, Optical Flow, and Scene Flow Estimation.
 CVPR (2015)